Sharing Records or Containers

 Sharing and Permissions consists of a few key concepts; Users or Groups (Principals), Record Control, Session Control, Task Control, Inheritance and Global Roles.

 For an up-to-date list of permissions, please review Xton Access Manager Permissions.

-- Users or Groups (Principals): These are the users or a group of users (Principals) that will be granted the shared permissions to the object.
-These may be local users or groups or Active Directory user or groups.
+- Users or Groups (Principals): These may be local users or groups, or Active Directory users or groups.

 - Record Control These are the defined set of permissions that will be granted to the user or group.
 This includes but is not limited to view, edit and delete operations on this object.

-- Session Control: If the record contains a host connection, then this will determine if the user or group can establish a secure session to this host.
+- Session Control: If the record contains a host connection, then this will determine if the users or group can establish a secure session to this host.